IvanKiral/kontent-ai.github.io/README.md

 # Kontent.ai GitHub developer resources

-This is a source of Kontent.ai GitHub developer resources.
+This is a sorce of Kontent.ai GitHub developer resources.
 Check out the [documentation site](https://kontent-ai.github.io) for more information.